EU regulatory cloud worries centuries-old Baltic ship exchange

 “All contributions were welcome and will be taken into account as we take forward our preparatory work on a possible Commission initiative on the regulation of indices, which is foreseen for next year,” the spokesman said.

-Its overall dry freight index, known as the BDI, which gauges the cost of shipping commodities including iron ore, coal and grain, has long been the world benchmark.
+Its overall dry freight index, known as the BDI .BADI, which gauges the cost of shipping commodities including iron ore, coal and grain, has long been the world benchmark.

 “It is a fair reporting system that is robust and has passed the test of time for almost 30 years,” said Nikos Nomikos, professor in shipping risk management at London’s Cass Business School.